Why should we teach coding to elementary school students?

-- Code studio: This is a less creative coding tool that is for students age 4 and above.
+- Code Studio: This coding tool is for students ages four and up.
 Students can learn the basics of coding as well as learn computer science through online courses.

-- Coding workbooks: Coding workbooks are fun and an easy way to engage young minds to learn coding and solve math problems, which can boost their critical thinking skills (e.g., analyzing, solving problems, and making decisions).
+- Coding workbooks: Coding workbooks are fun and an easy way to engage young minds to learn to code and solve math problems, which can boost their critical thinking skills (e.g., analyzing, solving problems, and making decisions).

 You May Also Like:

 - What Will Classroom of the Future Look Like and How Will They Engage Our Students

 - How 3D Printers Can Benefit Students and Teachers

 - Why Hands-On Learning is So Beneficial to Our Children